 - Goslings, turkey poults, bantams and some of our rare breeds are gate sales only.
 Please see our order form for more information.

-- We ship standard sized (large chicks) to select ACE Courier depots in BC and Alberta.
+- We ship standard sized (large chicks) to select ACE Courier depots in BC and Alberta during April and May.
 See above.

 - We ship Runner ducklings to select ACE Courier depots in BC.